Jiggins/Final-Year-Project/docs/Report.md

 dealing efficiently with network protocols and complicated text/binary file formats.[^attoparsec-github]

-Attoparsec focuses on high performance parsing of large amounts of raw data or working with binary file formats[^attoparsec-performance].
+Attoparsec is a fork of the Parsec library that focuses on high performance parsing of large amounts of raw data or working with binary file formats[^attoparsec-performance].
 Attoparsec can work with `ByteString`s, a more efficient way of representing Strings as Byte Strings rather than Lists of Characters.[^string]

 Attoparsec forgoes some high-level features and readability of error messages for performance.